Anurag-Basuri/AI-Based-Exam-Evaluation-System/Readme.md

 - **Real-time Notifications:** Receive instant updates for new submissions and issues via WebSockets.

 ### Platform & Technology

 - **Real-Time Communication:** Uses **Socket.IO** for instant updates on issue statuses, new submissions, and notifications.
 - **RESTful API:** A well-structured and secure backend API built with Node.js and Express.
 - **Input Validation:** Ensures data integrity with `express-validator` on all critical API routes.
 - **Responsive Design:** A clean, modern UI built with React that works seamlessly across devices.
 - **Role-Based Access Control:** Secure middleware ensures students and teachers can only access authorized resources.

 ---

+## How It Works

+The system provides distinct, role-based workflows for students and teachers to ensure a seamless and secure examination process.

+#### For Students

+1.  **Register & Login:** Students create an account and log in to access their personal dashboard.
+2.  **Find an Exam:** On the dashboard, students can see a list of available exams or search for a specific one using a unique exam code provided by their teacher.
+3.  **Take the Exam:** Once an exam is started, the student enters a clean, distraction-free interface.
+Answers are saved automatically in the background to prevent data loss from network issues or accidental browser closures.
+4.  **Submit & View Results:** After completing the exam, students can submit their work.
+Once graded by the teacher, they can view their results, including scores for each question and any feedback.
+5.  **Raise a Support Ticket:** If a student has an issue with an exam question, their grade, or a technical problem, they can raise a support ticket directly through the platform.
+They can track the status of their ticket (`Open`, `In Progress`, `Resolved`) in real-time.

+#### For Teachers

+1.  **Create & Manage Exams:** Teachers have access to a powerful exam editor where they can create new exams, add questions (Multiple Choice, Subjective), set durations, and define scoring.
+2.  **Publish Exams:** Once an exam is ready, the teacher can publish it, which generates a unique code to share with students.
+3.  **Monitor Submissions:** Teachers can see which students have started, are in progress, or have completed an exam in real-time.
+4.  **Grade Submissions:** The system automatically grades objective (MCQ) questions.
+For subjective questions, teachers use a streamlined interface to review answers and assign scores.
+5.  **Resolve Issues:** Teachers have a dedicated dashboard to view and manage all student-raised issues.
+They can assign issues, update their status, and provide resolutions with replies, which are instantly visible to the student.

+---